dream-team-AN/your-tour-bot/README.md

 The bot will ask you to enter the city for which you want to know the time and then display the information.<br>
 ▶ /weather <br>
 The bot will ask you to enter the city for which you want to know the weather (for today and tomorrow) and then display the information.<br>

-▶ /admin <br>
-Login as administrator, the bot asks for a password, if entered correctly the bot displays a list of possible actions:<br>
-🔹 Send message: the bot asks what you want to send (for example, a vote), the name of the tour and the date to determine which users to send it to.<br>
-🔹 Set meeting time: the bot asks for the time, day of the tour, name and date of its start.<br>
-🔹 Set meeting place: the bot asks for the place, day of the tour, name and start date.<br>

 ### How it works ❓